symfony/symfony-docs/setup/upgrade_major.rst

 best to give a clear message, but you may need to research that warning further.

-And sometimes, the warning may come from a third-party library or bundle that you're using.
+And sometimes, the warning may come from a third-party library or bundle that you are using.
 If that's true, there's a good chance that those deprecations have already been updated.
 In that case, upgrade the library to fix them.

 Once all the deprecation warnings are gone, you can upgrade with a lot